LorenzEh/ACS-5/README.md

 ![Example Image 2](https://github.com/LorenzEh/ACS-5/assets/113586171/5765d82c-54fd-4ac9-a815-430a1818de3b)

-*Italicized Text:* It´s possible to calculate aggregated CVs of multiple counties following the procedure outlined in the U.S. Census Bureau's general handbook on data usage by (U.S. Census Bureau, 2020, p.
+It´s possible to calculate aggregated CVs of multiple counties following the procedure outlined in the U.S. Census Bureau's general handbook on data usage by (U.S. Census Bureau, 2020, p.
 60):

 1. Computing the SE of each estimate: